Guides that will send you packing.

 So you have decided to climb Kilimanjaro, and have thus taken the first step on the path that leads from the comfort and safety of your favourite armchair to the untamed glory of the Roof of Africa.
 The second step on this path is to consider with whom you wish to go.

 This may not be as straightforward as it sounds, because Kilimanjaro breaks friendships as easily as it breaks records.
 The tribulations suffered by those who dare to pit themselves against the mountain wear down the most even of temperaments, and relationships are often the first to suffer.
 Idiosyncrasies in your friend’s behaviour that you previously thought endearing now simply become irritating, while the most trivial of differences between you and your chum could lead to the termination of a friendship that, before you’d both ventured onto its slopes, you thought was as steadfast and enduring as the mountain itself.
-Different levels of stamina, different levels of desire to reach the top, different attitudes towards the porters and guides, even differences in your musical tastes or the colour of your socks: on Kilimanjaro these things, for some reason, suddenly matter.
+Different levels of stamina,different levels of desire to reach the top, different attitudes towards the porters and guides, even differences in your musical tastes or the colour of your socks: on Kilimanjaro these things, for some reason, suddenly matter.

 Then there’s the farting.
-It is a well-known fact that the regular breaking of wind is a sure sign that you are acclimatizing satisfactorily (for more about acclimatization, see pp217-225); while the onset of a crushing headache, combined with a loss of sleep and a consequent loss of humour, are all classic symptoms suffered by those struggling to adapt to the rarified atmosphere.
-Problems occur, of course, when two friends acclimatize at different rates: ie, the vociferous and joyful flatulence of Friend A is simply not appreciated by Friend B, who has a bad headache, insomnia and ill-temper.
+It is a well-known fact that the regular breaking of wind is a sure sign that you are acclimatizing satisfactorily (for more about acclimatization, see pp222-30); while the onset of a crushing headache, combined with loss of sleep and a consequent loss of humour, are all classic symptoms suffered by those struggling to adapt to the rarified atmosphere.
+Problems occur, of course, when two friends acclimatize at different rates: ie, the vociferous and joyful flatulence of Friend A is simply not appreciated by Friend B, who has a bad headache, insomnia and an ill-temper.
 Put the two parties together in a remote, confined space, such as that provided by a two-man tent on the slopes of a cold and lonely mountain, and you have an explosive cocktail that can blow apart even the strongest of friendships.

 It rained terrible all night, and we put most of the Wachaga porters in our tent.
 It was rather distressing to the olfactory nerves ...
 At 4am a leopard visited us but did not fancy our scent.